mrdoob/three.js/threejs/lessons/threejs-cameras.md

 shape made those descriptions suddenly make more sense &#128517;

 A `PerspectiveCamera` defines its frustum based on 4 properties. `near` defines where the front of the frustum starts. `far` defines where it ends. `fov`, the field of view, defines how tall the front and back of the frustum are by computing the correct height to get the specified field of view at `near` units from the camera.
 The `aspect` defines how wide the front and back of the frustum are.
 The width of the frustum is just the height multiplied by the aspect.

 <img src="resources/frustum-3d.svg" width="500" class="threejs_center"/>

-Let's use the scene from [the previous article](threejs-lights.html) that has a ground plane, a sphere, and a cube and make it so we can adjust the camera's settings
+Let's use the scene from [the previous article](threejs-lights.html) that has a ground plane, a sphere, and a cube and make it so we can adjust the camera's settings.

 To do that we'll make a `MinMaxGUIHelper` for the `near` and `far` settings so `far` is always greater than `near`.
 It will have `min` and `max` properties that dat.GUI will adjust.
 When adjusted they'll set the 2 properties we specify.

 ```js